Lady Macbeth Quotes In Macbeth

 Later in the same scene, her letter-reading reveals her initial response to Macbeth's letter detailing the witches' prophecies.
 Her words, "Glamis thou art, and Cawdor; and shalt be / What thou art promised," (Act 1, Scene 5, lines 12-13) show her immediate understanding of the implications and her determination to seize the opportunity.
 This isn't merely passive acceptance; it's an active embrace of the prophecy, demonstrating her proactive role in shaping Macbeth's destiny.

 Her manipulation of Macbeth is evident in lines like "Look like the innocent flower, / But be the serpent under't," (Act 1, Scene 5, lines 64-65).
 This metaphor perfectly encapsulates her strategy: appearing virtuous while secretly plotting murder.
-The juxtaposition of the innocent flower and the hidden serpent underlines her deceptive nature and her capacity for calculated cruelty.
+Even so, the juxtaposition of the innocent flower and the hidden serpent underlines her deceptive nature and her capacity for calculated cruelty.
 This sets the tone for her manipulation throughout the play.

 Act 2: The Murder and the Aftermath